Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Remove the HW\_SENSE (Pin 6 on CPU) line.
 It was used on a dual CPU system to tell which CPU was which, not relevant here.

+Add a local connector to UART1 to make it easier to plug in an external connector.
+Still left it on the PC104 along with UART2.